lkesteloot/unsong/unsong.md

 “I’m not paying you to lollygag!” he shouted.
 He hoped the slaves appreciated his sense of humor.

 “Sorry, o mighty one,” said the tallest slave, bowing low.
 “Sorry, great eminence,” he repeated, this time to Ut-Naparash.
-“It is only…a storm is coming.”
+“It is only... a storm is coming.”

 Samyazaz looked west.
 The slave was right.
 It was big and green and formed of hulking thunderheads that seemed to seethe and simmer.
 It was coming closer.
 There was something ominous about it.